 Every year a group of musicians puts on a concert called A Canadian Song Celebration to raise money for Reaching for Rainbows.

 The County Canteen has run several events on behalf of Reaching for Rainbows.
 For example, they recently served pizza and beer to a huge crowd of people at their 555 Brewing Company on Main Street and put close to $2,000 in Reaching for Rainbows’ bank account.

-In 2017, the Rotary Club of Picton chose Reaching for Rainbows to be the recipient of a portion of the receipts from their annual Lilac Ride.
+In 2017, the Rotary Club of Picton chose Reaching for Rainbows to be the recipient of all of the receipts from their annual Lilac Ride.

 These are just some of the events that people, and retailers, and local service groups have dreamed up to help our wee girls.
 Please talk to us about running an event of your own.
 Let your imagination fly!

 Here are some of the ways in which various clubs, near and far, have raised funds for their organizations.
 Some of them are bizarre and wacky, but all of them have been financially successful.

 One club puts dollars in their coffers by parking cars at events that are held at Zwicks Park.